 Student Groups: In addition, the District has focused on personalized learning experiences for all students, specifically Foster Youth, Students with Disabilities, and English Learners for academic growth.
-The progress was made possible through the individualized attention of a school counselor who was solely dedicated to Foster Youth and free tutoring offered to the students; collaborative model for students with disabilities; co-plan/co-teach for students with disabilities and English Learners.
+The progress was made possible through the individualized attention of a school counselor who was solely dedicated to Foster Youth and free tutoring offered to the students; collaborative model for students with disabilities and English Learners.
 The District will continue to provide individualized attention of a school counselor through the Foster Youth counselor who acts as a liaison between Foster Youth students and the school to maintain these successes.
 In addition, the District is continuing to offer free tutoring for Foster Youth students and professional development to teachers for building collaborative models for students with disabilities and English Learners.